- Why should my student join a Faculty-Led Program/Summer School Abroad program?

 What happens if my student gets ill or hurt while on their program?

-Global Education & Initiatives has procedures in place in the event of illness or injury during a Faculty-Led Program.
+Global Education & Initiatives has procedures in place in the event of illness or injury during a Faculty-Led Program/Summer School Abroad program.
 All students are enrolled in an international health insurance plan for the duration of their program.
-Should medical care be needed, the program leader(s) would assist the student in obtaining the proper treatment.
-Program leaders are also in constant contact with our office and would inform us of any serious incident, should one occur.
+Should medical care be needed, the program leader(s)/host university would assist the student in obtaining the proper treatment.
+Program leaders/host universities are also in constant contact with our office and would inform us of any serious incident, should one occur.

 What does my student need to pack?